Bevy Version:0.16(upcoming / release candidate)

 Documentation

-You can generate your own docs (like what is on docs.rs), for offline use, including everything from your own project and all dependencies, in one place.
+You can generate your own docs (like what is on docs.rs), for offline use, including everything from your own project and all dependencies, all in one place.

 cargo doc --open